-QTS Realty Trust acquired two data centers in the Netherlands from TCN sig Telehousing BV for $44 million.
+QTS Realty Trust has acquired two data centers in the Netherlands from TCN sig Telehousing BV for $44 million.

 The data centers in Groningen and Eemshaven, both northeast of Amsterdam, have a total power capacity of 30MW.
+One was originally an early Google data center, one of Europe's largest at that time.

 $2 million a megawatt

 The company's Eemshaven facility, which is currently vacant, was originally constructed to support a single hyperscale tenant and is capable of 20MW of power over 113,000 square feet (10,500 sq m) of raised floor data center space.
+Evidence on the Internet (Wikipedia) suggests this was in fact an early Google data center, built in the early 2000s, and decommissioned when the search giant built a newer facility in 2016.

 Chad Williams, Chairman and CEO of QTS, said: “The European market has experienced a significant rise in demand, with 2018 representing a record year of absorption across the four largest European markets.
 This acquisition advances our global expansion strategy and provides a platform for future growth internationally at a significantly de-risked entry point.”